Stoicalboar7852/Scoreboard/README.md

 *PLEASE NOTE*
 This project is unfinished, so many things aren't implemented yet or don't work yet.
+There is also some useless code in some of the files which does nothing.
+This is because I didn't start the files from scratch, and many I duplicated and already setup file and then edited it to how it was needed.
+I do plan on removing this unused code when I am done and the project releases.

 Dependencies:
 Requires node js to be installed